Share your love

 Manage IP Addresses on Windows

-At this point, we want to show you some examples to configure your IP addresses.
+At this point, we want to show you some examples of configuring your IP addresses.

 Set Static IP Address to a Network Interface